Viewing a stack

 * 48cd85e - (8 minutes ago) part 1 - Pranathi Peri (pp--06-14-part_1)

-log and log short both support the following options.
-Since log long is just a shortcut for a git command it doesn't have any customizability in Graphite at the moment.
+log and log short both support a series of optional flags.
+Since log long is just a shortcut for the aforementioned git command, it doesn't have the same customizability.

-gt log --stack — only shows the direct descendants and ancestors of the current PR.
+• gt log --stack: shows the direct descendants and ancestors of the current PR.
 By default the commands show all branches currently tracked with Graphite.

-gt log --reverse — displays the log with trunk (e.g. main) at the top instead of the bottom.
-Useful when you have larger stacks to keep their tips near the bottom of the output.
+• gt log --reverse: displays the log with trunk (also known as main) at the top instead of the bottom.
+Useful for larger stacks to keep their tips near the bottom of the output.

-Once you've submitted your branches with Graphite (we'll get to this later!), gt log also includes a link to the PR page and some details about its status.
+Once you've submitted your branches with Graphite, gt log also includes a link to the PR page and some details about its status.

-You can also view some information for one branch at a time with gt branch info which by default shows, in addition to the PR info, the children and parents of the branch as well as the commit descriptions for each commit in the branch.
-There are also --desription and --patch options to see the PR description (if one exists) and the changesets of each commit.
+You can view information for one branch at a time with gt branch info.
+By default this shows the children and parents of the branch, as well as the descriptions for each commit in the branch.
+There are also --description and --patch options to see the PR description (if one exists) and the changesets of each commit.